 - being an older age

 for Your Test

 Medications that affect protein levels in the urine include:

-It is important that you are well hydrated before giving your urine sample.
-This helps make giving the urine sample easier and prevents dehydration,
+sample.
+This makes giving the urine sample easier and prevents dehydration,

 Happens During the Test

 Random One-Time Sample